mshamma/rampee/README.md

 # Rampee
-A Windows service for managing JMS consumers (ActiveMQ)
+A Windows service for managing JMS consumers

 # Introduction

+### Rampee bridges the gap between JMS and .Net.

-The JMS Hub Windows Service is a Java Message Service “consumer” (a.k.a. the client) of the JMS producer (a.k.a. the server).
+It is a Windows Service that manages JMS “consumers” (a.k.a. the client) of the JMS producer (a.k.a. the server).
 More information on Java Message Service can be found here (http://www.oracle.com/technetwork/java/jms/index.html).

+It has been tested successfully with ApacheMQ (http://activemq.apache.org/) and uses the Apache NMS API (http://activemq.apache.org/nms/apachenms.html)

 # Requirements